 If you or a loved one has sustained an injury in a Virginia railroad accident, you and your family are likely going through a difficult time given the extra physical, emotional, and financial stress that accompanies a serious injury.
 A reputable personal injury attorney with railroad accident experience will investigate your case, guide you through the legal process, and advocate for you to ensure that you receive compensation for the full cost of your injuries.
 At Emroch & Kilduff, we offer free consultations, during which we will evaluate your case and determine your eligibility for compensation.
 We will handle these types of cases on a contingent fee basis, which means we recover attorney fees from any compensation that we secure for you.

-Call Emroch & Kilduff at (804) 358-1568, or contact us online, for a free consultation and to discuss the details of your case.
+Call Emroch & Kilduff Richmond personal injury lawyers at (804) 358-1568, or contact us online, for a free consultation and to discuss the details of your case.
 If you lost a loved one to a railroad accident, we understand how difficult it is to cope with such a loss.
 While no settlement amount will cushion the deep loss that you and your family have experienced, holding those responsible for your family member’s death accountable often relieves some of the economic stress that comes with losing a family member.